-Audit and monitoring activities are key to both informing a company's risk assessment and executing control activities to monitor the identified risks appropriately.
-Risk assessments form the basis of where and how a company allocates resources within audit and monitoring plans at the organisational, regional and local level.
-Decisions regarding the location and subject matter of audits, the frequency of auditing and monitoring activities, and investments in technology platforms and solutions to enable the monitoring of processes and transactions are all guided by management's understanding and prioritisation of its risks.
-Although audit and monitoring plans that focus on high-risk transactions or process areas may not detect or prevent all issues from arising, prosecutors may still credit the quality and effectiveness of a compliance programme if the organisation is able to demonstrate that its decision to focus resources corresponds to its assessed level of risk.
+Although audit and monitoring plans that focus on high-risk transactions or process areas may not detect or prevent all issues from arising, prosecutors may still credit the quality and effectiveness of a compliance programme if the organisation is able to demonstrate that its decision to focus resources corresponds to its assessed level of risk.12

 Risk assessments also inform the audience for reporting results of audit and monitoring activities.
-For example, senior level management may review audit reports from third party audits performed at sales agents if the organisation has identified related issues in the past, or regional leadership may request to receive monitoring updates on the number of payments processed to consultants if government touchpoints in the region are particularly high.
+For example, senior level management may review audit reports from third-party audits performed by sales agents if the organisation has identified related issues in the past, or regional leadership may request to receive monitoring updates on the number of payments processed to consultants if government touchpoints in the region are particularly high.